Getting out the house to go to school can be a challenge for many parents. Read these 5 tips to make for a smooth morning routine for school.

 - water bottle

 Oatmeal five times a week?
-It’s the easiest way to run on auto pilot while still making sure you feed your kids.
+That’s one way to run on auto pilot while still making sure you feed your kids.
 Pick your typical breakfast food and stick to it every weekday.
 You can add variety by offering a different side of fruit each day.

 And stick to a simple breakfast.
-It takes five minutes to make oatmeal, but several more to make pancakes and eggs.
+It takes a few minutes to make yogurt, but several more to make pancakes and eggs.

 Run your mornings on autopilot, including your breakfast.
 That way you don’t have to complicate your mornings further.